hmatt1/redis-helm/README.md

 I used the free tier from  [kuber.host](https://kuber.host/).
 I'm not affiliated with them.
 I found out about them from the list on [free-for-dev](https://github.com/ripienaar/free-for-dev)

-I like that it is free, you don't provide a credit card, it is quick and easy to get your namespace, and the UI is pretty.
+I like that it is free and you don't provide a credit card.
+It is quick and easy to get your namespace and Kube Config.

 ## Other resources